zhangjuefei/mentat/README.md

 # mentat
-A machine learning library build on python and numpy.
+A machine learning library build on pure python, pandas and numpy.

+example: